pmlopes/p-odm/README.md

 #### Model#update(query, document, options, callback)
 Update all documents satisfying `query`, with document.

-#### Model#asModel(obj)
-Utility function to convert a JSON object to a Model class without breaking any linked references (e.g.: a object in an array).

 #### Model#loadDbRef(id/ids, options, callback)
 Loads one Id or array of ids, it is similar to a simple find, however the number of results and order is the same as the array argument